EricKenji/whiskey-business/README.md

 ## User Story

-A place for drink enthusiats to come together, find new drinks, and share their favorite recipes.
+A place for drink enthusiast to come together, find new drinks, and share their favorite recipes.

 ## Usage